oleksandr-dubrov/bluetube/README.md

 ========

-Bluetube is a Python script that downloads videos from Youtube by URLs get from RSS, convert them and sends them to a bluetooth device.
+Bluetube is a Python script that downloads videos from Youtube by URLs get from RSS, converts them and sends them to a bluetooth device.

 1 Motivation.